Jun 1, 2010

 The court held that the Forest Service violated the National Environmental Policy Act (NEPA) and the U.S. Fish and Widlife Service violated the Endangered Species Act (ESA).
 This case will force the agencies to reexamine their grazing systems to ensure that the ecological needs of the forests and imperiled wildlife species are met before permitting livestock in these fragile desert ecosystems.

-On June 1, 2010, Advocates for the West sued the Forest Service and the U.S. Fish and Wildlife Service to protect the threatened Chiricahua leopard frog, Lithobates [Rana] chiricahuensis, from livestock grazing in the Fossil Creek watershed of central Arizona.
+June 1, 2010 — Advocates for the West sued the Forest Service and the U.S. Fish and Wildlife Service to protect the threatened Chiricahua leopard frog, Lithobates [Rana] chiricahuensis, from livestock grazing in the Fossil Creek watershed of central Arizona.
 Advocates’ Senior Attorney, Todd C. Tucci, is representing the Center for Biological Diversity in this lawsuit.

-In April 2009, the Forest Service issued a permit to J.P.
+April of 2009 — The Forest Service issued a permit to J.P.
 Morgan Chase & Co. – the financial giant, and recent recipient of $25 billion taxpayer bailout – authorizing J.P.
 Morgan to graze the public lands within Fossil Creek Range allotment.
 The Forest Service allowed J.P.
 Morgan to increase grazing in important habitat for the Chiricahua leopard frog and other sensitive wildlands, despite the Forest Service’s own study showing that the forest lands could not support this level of use.
 The Forest Service study concluded that much of the area was already degraded due to past grazing and persistent drought.

 In 2013 the Forest Service and Fish and Wildlife Service issued new decisions seeking to fix the problems found by the court.
 However, the agency’s decisions fell short of our expectations and on January 17, 2014 Senior Attorney Todd Tucci filed our First Supplemental Complaint on this issue.